Innovative-Studios/.github/profile/README.md

 <h1 align="center">Innovative Studios - Official Github</h1>

-Hi there 👋!
-Welcome to the official Github page for Innovative Studios.
-We are a group of developers that create a wide range of resources for FiveM servers including web panel dashboards and FiveM scripts.
-Our scripts include the basic languages(Lua, HTML, CSS, JS) and more complicated languages used for other resources(PHP, TS, TSX, ReactJS and more).
+Hi there 👋 Welcome to the official GitHub for Innovative Studios!

+We’re a team of developers creating powerful, scalable tools for both FiveM servers and real-world businesses.
+Our offerings include everything from custom web panels and FiveM scripts to full-stack solutions using modern technologies like TypeScript, React (TSX), NextJS and more.

+Whether you're running a roleplay server or a niche business, we build with performance and reliability in mind.
 ## Important Links
 **Our Website:** [Innovative Studios](https://ivs.dev)<br>
 **Discord Server** [Innovative Studios Discord](https://discord.ivs.dev)<br>